 Ongoing Support: Additional training and year-round coaching by regional Program Manager/Senior Educator (not compensated)

 First Stage: Observation of a Girl-Grownup workshop series (four weekly workshop sessions without compensation and at no charge).
 K/1 workshop session is 60 minutes per week for four weeks, 2/3 and 4/5 is 90 minutes per week, and 6-8th grade is two hours per week.

 Second Stage: One time only co-teaching of a Girl-Grownup workshop series (four weekly workshop sessions compensated at $50 per session)

 Third Stage: Solo teaching (each workshop session compensated at the rate of $138, $175 or $213 depending on session length dictated by curriculum grade levels).
 The Educator teaching rate is approximately $75 per hour not including prep.
 Prep is compensated at $25 for each week.

 The training timeline for new Educators varies based on Educator availability during evening hours, and the demand for workshops within their specific sub-region.
 Once trained, the frequency of workshops Educators teach will also be dependent on availability and demand.

-- Upon successful completion of training, observation, and co-teaching we aim for the teaching of solo workshops to begin in Fall 2019 (timing is dependent on scheduling and availability).
+- Upon successful completion of training, observation, and co-teaching we aim for the teaching of solo workshops to begin after January 2020.

-To apply please send your resume and completed application (available through this hyperlink) to email@example.com.
+To apply please send your resume and completed application questions (available as a Microsoft Word document through this hyperlink and as a PDF through this hyperlink) to firstname.lastname@example.org.
 The subject line of the email should read as follows: “Your Full Name – CA Bay Area Educator Application”.

-Completed applications will be reviewed and processed on a rolling basis until the positions are fully secured.
-The most qualified and best-matched applicants will be contacted for a first (virtual) interview.
-To learn more about Girls Leadership please visit girlsleadership.org.
+Completed applications will be reviewed and processed on a rolling basis through August 23, 2019, unless the positions are fully secured before this date.
+The most qualified and best-matched applicants will be contacted for a first interview over Skype.
+To learn more about Girls Leadership please visit our home page.